atrof/atrof.github.io/README.md

 * LinkedIn: [Profile](https://www.linkedin.com/in/artyomtrofimov)

 ## Projects
+* Analyze an AB-test from the mobile game «Cookie Cats».
+* Risk and Returns: The Sharpe Ratio
+* Exploring the Bitcoin cryptocurrency market
+* The forecasting of an average wage in Russia.

+## Competitions
 * Catch me if you can: intruder detection.
 * How good is your Medium article?
-* The forecasting of an average wage in Russia.

-## Competitions

 ## Pet Projects
 * **TweetLikeTrump** is a web application which can measure the similarity between yours and Donald Trump's written text.